-Maximum Penalties Maximum Penalties Maximum Penalties Possession: Up to 7 years in prison, an unlimited fine or both.
-Possession: Up to 5 years in prison, an unlimited fine or both.
-Possession: Up to 2 years in prison, an unlimited fine or both.
-Supply and production: Up to life in prison, an unlimited fine or both.
-Supply and production: Up to 14 years in prison, an unlimited fine or both.
-Supply and production: Up to 14 years in prison, an unlimited fine or both.
+Maximum Penalties Maximum Penalties Maximum Penalties prison, an unlimited fine or prison, an unlimited fine or Possession: Up to 2 years in prison, an unlimited fine or both.
+Up to life in prison, an unlimited Supply and production: Up to 14 years in prison, an unlimited fine or both.

-• Over the counter medicines

-- Prescription only medicines such as anabolic steroids, benzodiazepines and behavioural medicines (such as methylphenidate) when not accompanied by a legal prescription. - Psychoactive substances, commonly known as 'legal highs'.
-(The Psychoactive Substances Act 2016 makes it an offence to supply, offer to supply, or possess such substances.) - Volatile substances such as aerosol propellants, butane, solvents, glues - Substances under temporary banning order
+- Over the counter medicines. - Prescription only medicines such as anabolic steroids, benzodiazepines and behavioural medicines (such as methylphenidate) when not accompanied by a legal prescription. - Psychoactive substances, formerly known as 'legal highs'.
+(The Psychoactive Substances Act 2016 makes it an offence to supply, offer to supply, or possess such substances.) - Volatile substances such as aerosol propellants, butane, solvents, glues. - Substances under temporary banning order